jaysonfrancis/siimacr/references/segmantic_segmentation.md

 **Fully Convolutional Network-Based Semantic Segmentation**
     - Learns a mapping from pixels to pixles, without extracting region proposals.
-    - In contrast with CNNs which use FC layers, FCNs only have convolutional and pooling layers, making them adaptible to abritrary-sized inputs.
+    - In contrast with CNNs which use FC layers, FCNs only have convolutional and pooling layers, making them adaptable to arbitrary sized inputs.
     - Con: Direct predicions are typically low in resolution, resulting in fuzzy boundaries.

 **Weakly Supervised Semantic Segmentation**